temikarim/temikarim/README.md

 I’m fascinated by the ability to break down complex pieces of data and summarise it into simple, visually understandable formats.
 It can be exciting discovering information in a way never thought of before and wondering how it can be used to better the world around us.
 It’s also a great way to fulfil my curious nature!

 I’m skilled in Excel and I’m currently self-teaching Python, SQL, and Power BI.
-Below are the projects I’ve taken on since starting – feel free to take a look 🌱
+The Data Portfolio folder has the projects I’ve taken on since starting – feel free to take a look 🌱

 <!---